 “Meet Lake Vesiah,” Lohkeh announced.
 With a wave of his hand, he directed her attention to a broad, shining sheet that lay in a basin bordered by low rises and a few rocky upthrusts.

 The still, polished surface shone like plate silver.
 Around its edges, it reflected nearby stony ridges.
-Looking closely, she realized it also reflected the galactic arch that stretched through the black sky overhead, blurred and faded by in the glare of the station’s artificial lights.
+Looking closely, she realized it also reflected the galactic arch that stretched through the black sky overhead, blurred and faded in the glare of the station’s artificial lights.
 Without the lighting, the surface would echo the universe in a perfect mirrored tracing across the barren landscape.

 “What?” she wondered.